 If FAU_STG_EXT.2/LocSpace is added to the ST, the ST has to make clear any situations in which lost audit data is not counted.

-FAU_ STG.3/LocSpace Action in case of possible audit data loss
+FAU_ STG_EXT.3/LocSpace Action in Case of Possible Audit Data Loss

-FAU_STG.3/LocSpace Action in case of possible audit data loss
+FAU_STG_EXT.3/LocSpace Action in Case of Possible Audit Data Loss

-FAU_STG.3.1/LocSpace The TSF shall generate a warning to inform the Administrator if the audit trail exceeds the local audit trail storage capacity.
+FAU_STG_EXT.3.1/LocSpace The TSF shall generate a warning to inform the Administrator before the audit trail exceeds the local audit trail storage capacity.

 This option should be chosen if the TOE generates a warning to inform the Administrator before the local storage space for audit data is used up.
-This might be useful if auditable events are stored on local storage space only.
+This SFR only applies to local storage of audit information.

-It has to be ensured that the warning message required by FAU_STG.3.1/LocSpace can be communicated to the Administrator.
+It has to be ensured that the warning message required by FAU_STG_EXT.3.1/LocSpace can be communicated to the Administrator.
 The communication should be done via the audit log itself because it cannot be guaranteed that an administrative session is active at the time the event occurs.

 The warning should inform the Administrator when the local space to store audit data is used up and/or the TOE will lose audit data due to insufficient local space.

 For distributed TOEs that implement displaying a warning when local storage space for audit data is exhausted, it has to be described which TOE components support this feature (not necessarily all TOE components have to support this feature if selected for the overall TOE).
-Each component that supports this feature shall either generate a warning itself or through another component.
+Each component that supports this feature must either generate a warning itself or through another component.

-If FAU_STG.3/LocSpace is added to the ST, the ST has to make clear any situations in which audit records might be ”invisibly lost”.
+If FAU_STG_EXT.3/LocSpace is added to the ST, the ST has to make clear any situations in which audit records might be “invisibly lost”.

 Identification and Authentication (FIA)